ytmytm/plus4-tcbm2sd/HardwareFirmware.md

 **UPLOAD PROBLEMS**

-Many Ardunio Mini Pro clones are sold with old bootloader flashed.
-That was the case for me.
-(They are also unable to use 115200 serial speed, but that's another story).
+Many Arduino Mini Pro clones are sold with an old bootloader flashed.

-If you have trouble uploading the compiled code check if changing the upload speed from 115200 (new bootloader) to 57600 (old bootloader) helps.
+If you have trouble with uploading the compiled code check if changing the upload speed from 115200 (new bootloader) to 57600 (old bootloader) helps.

 Close the IDE and find you Arduino `boards.txt` settings file.
 On Windows it will be in `C:/Users/<user name>/AppData/Local/Arduino15/packages/arduino/hardware/avr/1.8.6/boards.txt`